ramflorez/Password-Generator/README.md

 I also added functions to generate password with local variables for possible, guaranteed and possible character adding a conditional to add the different set of characters to the possible characters upon user input.
 A for loop ensure the inlcusion of all types of characters throghout the length of the password. results were transformed into string.
-A addEventListener generates the button.
+An addEventListener generates the button.
 In the CSS file, I added atributes like font family, color and size, backgrund color, borders, padding, etc to all classes (divs).
 This is the url to the git hub pages. https://ramflorez.github.io/Password-Generator/